kaby76/Piggy/README.md

 Piggy is actually two tools: a wrapper for Clang to output serialized ASTs; a tool that reads ASTs and a .PIG file, which specifies the templates, and outputs code.

+Both tools are Net Core apps.
+So, you can either build the tool and use _dotnet_ or publish the apps to use an stand-alone executable.

 1) Use ClangSerializer to output the AST for your code.
 To call the program, run _ClangSerializer -c "..." -f "..."_, where -c are the Clang options as one argument (use quotes and space delimiting each option, and don't use the minus sign, e.g., -c "Ic:/temp/include"); -f specifies the input file (e.g., -f "cuda-includes.cpp").
 ClangSerializer outputs a parenthesized expression tree to standard out, which you should redirect to a file for the next step.